CHEN CHENG PERSONAL WEBSITE

 Informal Economy, State Capacity and Local Innovation (with Yiqing Xing) China Economic Quarterly Vol. 24, No. 3, May 2024

-Degree-Weighted Social Learning (with Xiao Han, Xin Tong, Yusheng Wu and Yiqing Xing) AEJ Micro Conditional Acceptance
+Degree-Weighted Social Learning (with Xiao Han, Xin Tong, Yusheng Wu and Yiqing Xing) AEJ Micro Forthcoming

 Working Papers